-\$0; no activity is anticipated for FYE 6-19.
-However, the department is unable to anticipate the revenue loss for FYE 6-20 due to benefits received for the Great Flood of 2016.
+The department is unable to anticipate the revenue loss due to benefits received for the Great Flood of 2016.

-16. Recreation Volunteer
+17. Recreation Volunteer

 A \$500 deduction is allowed for recreation department volunteers who volunteer a minimum of 30 hours in a calendar year and receive a written certification from the recreation department that they have completed the required number of service hours.